sockjs/sockjs-node/README.md

 Deployment and load balancing
 -----------------------------

+There are two issues that needs to be considered when planning a non-trivial SockJS-node deployment: WebSocket-compatible load balancer and sticky sessions (aka session affinity).

+### WebSocket compatible load balancer

 Often WebSockets don't play nicely with proxies and loadbalancers.
-Deploying SockJS server behind nginx or apache could be painful.
+Deploying a SockJS server behind Nginx or Apache could be painful.

 Fortunetely recent versions of an excellent loadbalancer [HAProxy](http://haproxy.1wt.eu/) are able to proxy WebSocket